Anthropology

 Archaeology is a subfield of anthropology that studies past human societies from their material remains.
 Explores the development of archaeology as a scientific discipline.
 Archaeological methods and theories will be explained using case studies from the continents of Africa, Asia, Australia, Europe and the Americas.
 This course satisfies the Cultural Diversity requirement.

-ANTHRO 1021 The Body in Culture and History: 3 semester hours
+ANTHRO 1021 The Body in Culture: 3 semester hours

 ANTHRO 1025 World Cultures: 3 semester hours